 See your chassis manual for further operating instructions and features.

 HEADLIGHT SWITCH

-The headlight switches are located on the left side of the dash.
+The headlight switch is located on the left side of the dash.

-- ALL Lights ON: press the switch UP.
+- · ALL Lights ON: press the switch UP.

-- Bright: press the switch UP.
+- Parking Lights ON: press the switch to the middle position.

-Dim: press the

-switch DOWN.
+- · ALL lights OFF: press the switch DOWN.